 Goal: Run 5k.

-Preparation: Check have good running shoes, clothes for running, understand it takes time to run 5k’.
+Preparation: Check that you have good running shoes and clothes for running.
+Understand it takes time to run 5k’.

-Daily action: Day 1 map out 5k’s, day 2 walk for 10 minutes, walk, jog for 10 minutes, walk for 10 minutes.
-Each day increase the ratio of walk run.
+Daily action: Day 1, map out 5k’s, day 2, walk for 10 minutes, walk, jog for 10 minutes, walk for 10 minutes.
+Each day, increase the ratio of walk runs.
 Don’t forget the two rest days.

 Share your goal with family and friends.